mdyd-dev/marketplace-module/generators/blank-marketplace/templates/README.md

 ## Static assets

-Files from `/static` directory wont be processed by webpack - just copied over to the build directory.
+Files from `/src/static` directory will not be processed by webpack - just copied over to the build directory.

 ### Deploy